 Once you have tested each element or most elements on your website, revisit each successful as well as failed test.
 Analyze the results and determine whether there is enough data to justify running another version of the test.
 For example, you could have a lot more traffic after some time, or you completely changed your headline and it works better now - why not test a different CTA button again?

 You should always be cautious of testing too many elements together, but increasing your A/B testing frequency is essential in scaling your results.
 But make sure to plan the tests so no one affects others or general website performance.
-One solution to this is by running tests simultaneously on different web pages of your website or by testing elements on the same web page at different time periods.
+One solution to this is by running tests simultaneously on multiple pages of your website or by testing elements on the same web page at different time periods.
 Having a dedicated testing calendar is useful here.
+You can also conduct tests on different segments — for example, testing one variation for mobile users and another for desktop visitors — to understand how user behavior varies across devices.

 A general rule of thumb, not more than two tests should overlap each other.
 Do not ever compromise your website’s overall conversion rate because of increasing testing frequency.
 For example, if you have two or more critical elements to be tested on the same web page (for example, a product video and the main CTA button), space them out.
 Testing too many elements on the same page together makes it very difficult to determine which element impacted the success or failure of your test the most.